What you need to do if you’ve been accused of sexual assault?

 Whatever the motive, our criminal solicitors strongly advise against contacting your accuser while the investigation is going on, as any attempts to contact your accuser may be interpreted as attempting to interfere with the case.

-And that in turn may lead to you being charged with attempting to pervert the course of justice, or even witness intimidation – charges that come with hefty penalties on their own.
+And that, in turn, may lead to you being charged with attempting to pervert the course of justice or even witness intimidation – charges that come with hefty penalties on their own.

-And in cases where that’s impossible, do your best to limit communication, and avoid the subject of the case.
+And in cases where that’s impossible, do your best to limit communication and avoid the subject of the case.

 Be upfront with your criminal defence lawyer

-In order for your lawyer to mount a successful defence, they need to know everything, and not just the details surrounding the alleged incident, either.
+For your lawyer to mount a successful defence, they need to know everything, and not just the details surrounding the alleged incident, either.

 Our criminal lawyers specialise in defending you from sexual assault charges